Viability statement, facilities and covenants, scenarios described with link to principal risks including climate change and geopolitical environment

 Confirmation of viability

-Based on the assessment outlined above, the Board has a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the three years to 31 March 2026.
+Based on the assessment outlined above, the Board has a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the three years to 31 March 2027.

 Going concern

-The going concern period is defined as a period of at least 12 months from 23 May 2023.
+The going concern period is defined as a period of at least 12 months from 22 May 2024.

-Based on the assessment outlined above and the output of our detailed rolling 18-month forecasts, the Board believes that it is appropriate to continue to adopt the going concern basis in preparing the Group’s accounts.
+Based on the assessment outline above and the output of our detailed rolling 18-month forecasts, the Board believes that it is appropriate to continue to adopt the going concern basis in preparing the Group’s accounts.